lucasjellema/simple-authenticated-webapp/README.md

 - A Microsoft Azure account with permissions to register applications
 - A registered application in the Microsoft Entra ID portal (Azure AD)
+- A valid API endpoint for fetching authenticated data (for example on a API Gateway)
+- A valid API endpoint for fetching user-specific data (for example on a API Gateway)

 ### Configuration